Nyakuma101/Nuerbasics/README.md

 ## Overview

-my app will provide individuals with the basic knowledge of the Nuer people language.
+This app will provide individuals with the basic knowledge of the Nuer people language.
 This will begin with the Alphabet and the will tackle basic categories such as numbers, animals, anatomy and plants.

 ### Problem